survivejs/webpack-book/manuscript/getting_started.md

 You can execute the scripts defined this way through *npm run*.
 If you execute *npm run build* now, you should get a build at your output directory just like earlier.

 This works because npm adds `node_modules/.bin` temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.
-Unless Webpack is installed to the project, this can point to a possible global install.
-That can be potentially confusing.
-Prefer local installs over global for this reason.

 Task runners, such as Grunt or Gulp, allow you to achieve the same result while operating in a cross-platform manner.
 If you go through *package.json* like this, you may have to be more careful.
 On the plus side, this is a very light approach.
 To keep things simple, we'll be relying on it.

+W> Unless Webpack is installed to the project, this can point to a possible global install.
+That can be potentially confusing.
+Prefer local installs over global for this reason.

 ## Conclusion